-First you will consider the difference between assessment and grading.
-Then you will jigsaw some readings about assessment, and consider ways to provide feedback that is helpful to students and provides opportunities for revision.
+You will read an interview highlighting the conundrum a pair of teachers face when assessing Geospatial Inquiry.
+You will then consider ways to provide feedback that is helpful to students and provides opportunities for revision.

-- Consider the importance of clear expectations, regular feedback and opportunities for revision in Geospatial Inquiry - Consider the need for scaffolds to support student success - Consider how planning an iterative Geospatial Inquiry lesson over time with opportunities for regular feedback can guide instruction and ensure student success
+- Consider the importance of clear expectations, regular feedback and opportunities for revision in Geospatial Inquiry - Consider the need for scaffolds, such as instructional rubrics, to support student success - Consider how planning an iterative Geospatial Inquiry lesson over time with opportunities for regular feedback can guide instruction and ensure student success